Alaska Steamship Company: World War II and afterward

 When World War II broke out, the Federal Government took control of most U.S. registered ships to support the war effort, including the company's fleet of 15 vessels.
-The company became an agent for the War Administration and was assigned to manage its own ships along with sixty others.
+The company became an agent for the War Shipping Administration and was assigned to manage its own ships along with sixty others.
 During the war, five ships were lost.
 Before World War II, 42 ships had served Alaska, but after the war, only seven were in service.
 The Alaska Steamship Company was purchased in August 1944 for $4,290,000 by the Skinner and Eddy Corporation of Seattle.
 Skinner and Eddy also purchased the only other major Alaska shipping company to survive after the war the Northland Transportation Company.

 The company's business was slowly eroded due to the end of federal war-related subsidies, rising fuel and labor costs, and new competition from the trucking industry and cargo airlines.
 In an effort to reduce costs, the Alaska Steamship company added tugs, barges, and container ships to their fleet.
 These allowed for smaller crews, faster loading and unloading, and less damage to the cargo.